PlatinumLucario/Bassoon/README.md

    make
    ```

-1. Set the environment.
+2. Set the environment.
 C# (.NET) needs to be able to find the native libraries.
    - On Linux & OS X: `source set_dev_env.sh`
+   - Windows: TODO add a windows batch script?  `set_dev_env.sh` can also be used w/ MSYS2 bash